-The Commission in the draft rule has determined that the notice should provide information that prices are changing, the date on which they change, and a summary of the existing price structure and the new price structure.
+The Commission in the final rule has determined that the notice should provide information that prices are changing, the date on which they change, and a summary of the existing price structure and the new price structure.
+The final rule also contains a requirement that all prices are to be GST inclusive and inclusion of a clear message that prices are GST inclusive.
+The inclusion of GST will align the prices the customer actually pays with those that are on the notice.

 This price information should be included in written form on the notice, a link to the information is not sufficient.
 In addition the notice should require reference to the customer's ability to access their historical billing and energy usage data.
 A notice heading that the customer's prices are changing should be prominent and it should be clear that the primary purpose of the notice is to inform the customer of the price change.

 In some instances the Commission notes retailers have been providing information on the reasons for price increases.
-Beyond the minimum requirements, retailers under the draft rule would be free to add explanations on the reasons for price increases and advice to the customer on how to manage or reduce their consumption or any alternative retail offers that the retailer considers may be of benefit to a particular customer.
+Beyond the minimum requirements, retailers under the final rule would be free to add explanations on the reasons for price increases and advice to the customer on how to manage or reduce their consumption or any alternative retail offers that the retailer considers may be of benefit to a particular customer.
+An example of extra information that retailer's may choose to include is the retailer's 'best offer' for that consumer similar to the requirements that the ESC is proposing in its draft report.